elcritch/cdecl/README.md

 - `cdeclmacros`: using C macros that declare variables
 - `unpackObjectArgs`: macro to "splat" an object to keyword arguments
-- `processLabel`: turn "labels" to named arguments
+- `unpackLabelsAsArgs`: turn "labels" to named arguments

 ## Macros